openvinotoolkit/model_server/docs/home.md

 @endsphinxdirective

 OpenVINO&trade; Model Server (OVMS) is a high-performance system for serving models.
 Implemented in C++ for scalability and optimized for deployment on Intel architectures.
-OVMS uses the same architecture and API as [TensorFlow Serving](https://github.com/tensorflow/serving) and [KServe](https://github.com/kserve/kserve) while applying OpenVINO for inference execution.
+Model server uses the same architecture and API as [TensorFlow Serving](https://github.com/tensorflow/serving) and [KServe](https://github.com/kserve/kserve) while applying OpenVINO for inference execution.
 Inference service is provided via gRPC or REST API, making deploying new algorithms and AI experiments easy.

 ![OVMS diagram](ovms_draft_diagram.png)

 ## Model Serving

-A model server is a web server that hosts models and makes them accessible to software components over standart network protocols.
-Functionally it works similarly to a web server: you send a request and receive a response.
-Just like a web server, the model can be accessed across devices as long as they are connected via a common network.
+A model server hosts models and makes them accessible to software components over standart network protocols.
+Functionally it works similarly to a web server: user sends a request and receives a response.

 ![OVMS picture](ovms.png)

+Model Server Advantages:

-The key advantage of a model server is its ability to process several client requests simultaneously so that the model uses less device memory.
+- Ability to process several client requests simultaneously so that the model uses less device memory.
-As a result, you can create a lightweight client with only the necessary functions to perform API calls for edge or cloud deployments.
+- Inference can be run remotely, create a lightweight client with only the necessary functions to perform API calls for edge or cloud deployments.
+Bringing high execution performance even on low-end client hosts.
+- Application can be written in any language which supports REST or gRPC calls and is independent from model framework, hardware or infrastructure.
+- Model topology and weight is not exposed directly to the client application, making it easier to control access to its IP.
+- Model server is suitable for application architecture based on microservice.
+- It is easy to deploy in cloud, Kubernetes and OpenShift.
+- Inference can be easily scaled horizontally or vertically, making it easy to add more loads without any changes in the application.

 ## OpenVINO Model Server Key Features: